Frequently asked questions for Parents

 Falling out with friends

 This can be very common as students form new friendships and new friendship groups are established.
 Give advice but don’t overreact - tears can be normal but most friendship patterns sort themselves out without adults getting involved.
-Contact your daughter’s tutor if you have any concerns about friendships.
+Contact your child’s tutor if you have any concerns about friendships.

 Worrying about particular lessons